-Your doctor may wish to do some heart tests such as an electrocardiogram (ECG) or blood tests if you are using either of these medicines whilst taking Efexor-XR.
+Your doctor may do some tests such as an electrocardiogram (ECG) or blood tests if you are taking either of these medicines whilst taking Efexor-XR.

 You may need to use different amounts of your medicine, or you may need to take different medicines.
 Your doctor will advise you.